niart/triplesumo/README.md

   <img src="https://github.com/niart/triplesumo/blob/5aea698826bd43a1afe0cbc8df33fb350a847333/25_35.gif" alt="animated" />
 </p>

 #### This game is introduced in publication [Learning Cooperative Behaviours in Adversarial Multi-agent Systems](https://link.springer.com/chapter/10.1007/978-3-031-15908-4_15) ([full text](https://drive.google.com/file/d/1gAvAhV5qtRpQqhONvBASjzIKGk6CeWje/view?usp=sharing)).
-This game aims to establish a virtual environment for intestivating multi-agent cooperation in physical contact-rich adversarial environment.
+This game aims to establish a virtual environment for intestivating multi-agent cooperation in physical contact-rich adversarial environment, with reinforcement learning interface ported to OpenAI/Gym.
 In this game, two week players are supposed to team up and play against a strong player in sumo game.

 Demo of results: